What Does It Mean To Be Certified Organic?

 So, Buyer Beware!

-If a company markets itself as organic but are not 'certified organic' and do not carry an Organic Food Federation logo on their label, then what you are buying may not be completely 100% organic.
+If a company claims to be organic without ‘certified organic’ status or lacks the Organic Food Federation logo on its label, what you purchase may not be entirely 100% organic.

 One more thing...

 So now you know a little more about what it means to be certified organic.
-And if you are searching for all-natural certified organic products, or even searching for a vehicle by which you can earn extra income, or even full-time income, then you have come to the right person.
-I am aligned with a UK organic company who's products are absolutely 100% certified organic.
-The company are also now members of the DSA.
+And if you are searching for all-natural certified organic products, or even searching for a vehicle by which you can earn extra income or even full-time income, then you have come to the right person.
+I am associated with a UK organic company that holds a complete 100% organic certification for its products.
+The company are also now a member of the DSA.
 Learn more about the unique organic home business opportunity.